VictorScherbakov/DataTanker/README.md

 ## Access methods

-Now DataTanker supports two access methods: B+Tree and RadixTree.
+Now DataTanker support two access methods: B+Tree and RadixTree.
+B+Tree have a good fill factor and demonstrates best performance on small sized keys without hierarchy.
+RadixTree is well suited for storing long hierarchical keys like filepaths.

 ## Keys
 Serialization and deserialization methods should be provided for the objects used as keys.
 Existing key always corresponds to a single value.